hsk/trans/typeclass/impl_tclass.md

 ## 8.6 User Supplied Signatures

   User supplied type signatures are a very necessary part of the type system.
-  They can be used to avoid unwanted overloading and are essential for eciency.
+  They can be used to avoid unwanted overloading and are essential for efficiency.
-  Unlike the ML type system, user supplied signatures have a signicant impact on the generated code, possibly replacing higher order function calls (method selectors) with direct calls to instance functions.
+  Unlike the ML type system, user supplied signatures have a significant impact on the generated code, possibly replacing higher order function calls (method selectors) with direct calls to instance functions.

   While there are numerous ways of implementing these signatures, our system does this in a very clean way using readonly type variables.
   Type variables in signatures are marked as read-only to prevent type instantiation from violating the signatures.
   A read-only type variable cannot be instantiated or have its context augmented.

-  Another use of user-supplied signatures is to `x` the ordering of dictionaries during dictionary conversion.
+  Another use of user-supplied signatures is to `fix` the ordering of dictionaries during dictionary conversion.
-  Haskell uses interface les to support separate compilation.
+  Haskell uses interface files to support separate compilation.
-  These interfaces provide the signature of each denition in a module.
+  These interfaces provide the signature of each definition in a module.
-  These interface signatures dene a specic ordering on the dictionaries passed to resolve overloading;
+  These interface signatures define a specific ordering on the dictionaries passed to resolve overloading;
-  at the implementation level the types `(Foo a,Bar b) => a -> b` and `(Bar b,Foo a) => a -> b` are dierent in a very important way.
+  at the implementation level the types `(Foo a,Bar b) => a -> b` and `(Bar b,Foo a) => a -> b` are different in a very important way.
   The compiler must be aware of any interface for the module being compiled and use that signature to determine the dictionary ordering during generalization.

 ## 8.7 The Monomorphism Restriction